The Monster (1925 film): Cast

-In the play's 1933 revival, DeWolf Hopper played Dr. Ziska, one of his last roles.Walter James also played Caliban in the 1922 play.

 Genre

 The genre and cinematic style of The Monster is ambiguous.
-Though preceded by several films such as The Cabinet of Dr. Caligari, it stands as an early mad scientist movie, and is arguably the first to feature the mad doctor with a cabal of monstrous minions to do his bidding.
-The picture also stands as an early example of an '"old dark house" movie, even preceding The Old Dark House (1932) itself.
+It stands as an early mad scientist movie.
+The picture also stands as an early example of an '"old dark house" movie, even preceding The Old Dark House (1932).

 A distinguishing quality of The Monster which deviates from most horror films is its use of subtle humour in serious or dramatic situations.
 As in many conventional comedies, the protagonist Johnny Goodlittle is a comic relief character.
 He is also an early example of an effeminate, cowardly hero, as the actor Johnny Arthur usually played.

-The style of humor is often ironic or a running gag, such as Johnny's faith in candles and flares to call for help, or reliance on his "ingenuity" to overcome dire circumstances.
-However, unlike many contemporary horror movies that involve comedic elements, the dramatic scenes and eerie effects of The Monster are not intended to be campy (cf. The Toxic Avenger (1985)), nor are they the crux of the plot (cf. The Cat and the Canary (1939)).
 Critic Troy Howarth stated "Viewers expecting a typical Lon Chaney vehicle are in for a major disappointment, as the actor doesn't show up into well into the picture.
-And while he admittedly makes for an alarming presence.....it's not much of a role and doesn't allow him to evoke the kind of audience empathy one normally associates with the great actor."
+And while he admittedly makes for an alarming presence...it's not much of a role and doesn't allow him to evoke the kind of audience empathy one normally associates with the great actor."